typesafehub/conductr-doc/src/main/play-doc/operation/ClusterSetupConsiderations.md

 We'll also generally use few edge routers.
 Management of the deployment, from TLS certificates, to DNS and other domain specific functions can provide compelling reason to deploy over multiple edge routers.
 For example, an ELB for `domain1` and another ELB for `domain2`.

 Differentiation of bundle location by path is particularly useful in larger systems wishing to expose fewer hostnames.
 Developers should note the ability to [preserve paths](CreatingBundles#Preserving-paths-at-the-proxy) at the proxy when applications require such.

-Use the `conduct services` command from the [[ConductR CLI|CLI]] to see what host name or port and path currently deployed bundles provide.
-Note that bundles without named endpoints are not listed by `conduct services`.